 Make sure the walls are smooth

 If you have textured walls, the texture will show through the planks.
 The texture also makes it harder for the vinyl to stick.
 So if your walls have a bumpy texture on them, which is common, either sand them smooth or stick some 1/8-inch hardboard over the wall first.
-It’s going to be some extra work, but you’ll get better-looking, longer-lasting results.
+It’s going to be some extra work, but you’ll get better-looking, longer-lasting results if you do.
 Use a low-grit sandpaper in an electric sander to make the work go faster.

 Wipe the wall clean afterward with a damp sponge to remove any remaining sanding dust, then let it dry.
 If you sand the wall, you can skip the next step.
 The surface from sanding gives the wall enough tooth that adhesive should stick nicely to it.
 Let the wall dry afterward.
 Few things interfere with vinyl adhesive sticking better than water.